 Service providers are different platforms and networks for executing IoT projects to enable IoT devices to connect and interact.
 We have provided you with a list of 3 successful providers along with the descriptions from their websites.

 According to Semtech – “LoRa (short for long range) is a spread spectrum modulation technique derived from chirp spread spectrum (CSS) technology.
-Semtech’s LoRa devices and wireless radio frequency technology (LoRa Technology) is a long range, low power wireless platform that has become the de facto technology for Internet of Things (IoT) networks worldwide.
+Semtech’s LoRa devices and wireless radio frequency technology (LoRa Technology) is a long-range, low power wireless platform that has become the de facto technology for the Internet of Things (IoT) networks worldwide.

 LoRa Technology enables smart IoT applications that solve some of the biggest challenges facing our planet: energy management, natural resource reduction, pollution control, infrastructure efficiency, disaster prevention, and more.
 Semtech’s LoRa Technology has amassed over 600 known uses cases for smart cities, smart homes and buildings, smart agriculture, smart metering, smart supply chain and logistics, and more.
 With over 50 million devices connected to networks in 95 countries and growing, LoRa Technology is the DNA of IoT, creating a Smarter Planet.”